 WARNING - it has come to light that there are versions of these modules with 3v3 oscillators.
 Click link for one builders mods DDS 3v3 mods.
-(Click Browser "back" button to return to this page)
+(Opens in new window)

 DDS Signal Generator